atomvm/AtomVM/src/platforms/rtems/README.md

 CMake links `libbsd.a` when it is present at `$RTEMS_PREFIX/arm-rtems6/imx7/lib/libbsd.a`.
-The image initializes LibBSD, brings up `lo0`, starts dhcpcd on `ffec0`, and installs the DHCP-provided name servers in `/etc/resolv.conf`.
+The image initializes LibBSD, brings up `lo0`, starts dhcpcd on `ffec0`, and installs the DHCP-provided name servers atomically in `/etc/resolv.conf`. `atomvm_rtems:wait_resolver/1` waits until that resolver configuration is installed.
 QEMU user networking attaches to the onboard ENET with:

 ```sh
 src/platforms/rtems/tools/run-imx7-qemu.sh \